To configure settings for your paywall, click the Settings button from the sidebar:

 // With non gated - `logCaffeine()` is still invoked

-Superwall.shared.register(event: "caffeineLogged") {
+Superwall.shared.register(placement: "caffeineLogged") {

 logCaffeine()